-Solving the plastic-waste challenge is a very ambitious objective, but it's very much worth it and every step we can take daily is precious.
+Solving the plastic-waste challenge is a very ambitious objective, but it's very much worth it and every step we can take daily – like waste sorting – is precious.

 Walking through the latest Milan Design Week with sustainability in mind, I’ve really enjoyed discovering new waste recycling solutions.
 And I got even more excited in seeing these products and technologies, that not only can help in solving the problem of plastic pollution, but also look great!